-The Oliver Travel Trailers holding tanks hold 30 gallons in the grey tank and 15 gallons in the black tank.
+Your trailer's waste holding tanks hold 30 gallons in the gray tank and 15 gallons in the black tank.
 Each tank should be emptied often at a dump station designated for this purpose.
 Most national, state, and private campgrounds have dumping facilities.
 Many service stations, particularly along interstate highways, also have these facilities and are listed dumping station locations across the nation.